 Read More: How to Increase Credit Score to 800

-Unlike personal loans and balance transfer, this is a secured loan.
-If you stacked up ownership in your home you can use that as a collateral to get a lump sum and cover your debt.
+Unlike personal loans and balance transfers, this is a secured loan.
+If you stacked up ownership in your home you can use that as collateral to get a lump sum and cover your debt.

 However, be very mindful.
 If you can’t repay the loan you can lose your house.
 So don’t take an unnecessary risk if you are not 100% sure you can keep up with the payments.

 This is not a typical approach but you can also borrow money from your retirement savings with a 401(k) loan.
 Usually, taking out a 401(k) loan isn’t the greatest idea.